michalkrasny/sorted-linked-list/README.md

 This interface **should not** be implemented.
 SortedLinkedList.java is sorted, adding a value to the beginning or the end of the list would be confusing, because the added value may end up somewhere else after it is sorted.

+## Thread safety
+List won't be thread safe, because it would make the implementation more complex with potential impact on performance.
+If we wanted a ConcurrentSortedLinkedList, we'd need to separate write operations from read operations and from each other.

+## Null elements
+The problem with null elements is that they may not be supported by comparator.
+We'll support null elements if comparator can compare them.

 ## Design